swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/09_Answers_to_questions.md

 > 3. For what pathways are the signals enriched?
 > 4. What molecular functions are mapped to the signals?

+## Chapter 5.7: TwoSample MR

+> Question: What is the causal effect of T2D on CAD?
+Can you describe this using the knowledge from the lecture and the results in the table.
+> Question: What do the results of the heterogeneity and pleiotropy tests tell you?
+> Question: What do the results of the single SNP and leave-one-out analyses tell you?
+> Question: What do you see in the scatter plot?
+And what can you conclude from this?
+> Question: What do you see in the forest plot?
+And what can you conclude from this?
+> Question: What does a leave-one-out ploy tell you?
+And what can you conclude from this?
+> Question: Why would yoy use a funnel plot?
+And what can it tell you?
+> Question: What are your main conclusions from the MR analysis?

+## Chapter 8.1: Regional association plots

+> Question: How many independent hits did you find?

 <!-- ```{js, echo = FALSE} -->
 <!-- title=document.getElementById('header'); -->